dophist/kaldi-lstm/faster/README.md

 ### multi-stream training
 multiple utterances are processed simultaneously(4 utterances per CPU in Google's setup).
 I prefer to call this "multi-stream".
 This greatly speeds up the training.
-Another reason to do this "multi-stream" training is that all RNN algorithm is sequential, particularly in epoch-wise BPTT, shuffling can only be done in utterance level, frame-level stochasticity is missing.
+Another reason to do this "multi-stream" training is that all RNN training algorithms are sequential, particularly in epoch-wise BPTT, shuffling can only be done in utterance level, whereas frame-level stochasticity is missing.
 Multi-stream training receives updates from different utterances at the same time, which improves stochasticity(we are actually using SGD),

 P.S. due to the complexity of multi-stream training, many nnet1 codes are modified, including: cudamatrix & kaldi-matrix kernals, masked loss eval functions etc.